In the first year you will study topics in both Pure and Applied Mathematics.

 Check out our Culture Vulture link to see what takes your interest.

-Click the link and have a go at our 10-week learning plan to get you off to the best start.
+Click the link and have a go at our summer learning plan to get you off to the best start.

 Follow the link to see an introduction to the course, identifying what you will study with us in the first few months and what you might already know.